 For more information on payment plans, refer to the policy section above, or contact your amber agent for assistance.

-Guildford is a fascinating city for students, due to the variety of educational institutions present here.
-Numerous students who attend prestigious institutions like the University of Surrey call it home.
-Due to Guildford’s large student body, housing is in high demand.
-On-campus accommodations typically fill up quickly.
+Guildford is an exciting city for students, due to the variety of educational institutions present here.
+Guildford is home to over 15,000 students, including a significant number of international learners at institutions like the University of Surrey (Stag Hill Campus) (also known as Surrey University) and Guildford College.
+Known for its blend of historic charm and modern amenities, Guildford offers a safe and welcoming environment for students.
+Due to Guildford’s large student body, student housing in Guildford is in high demand.
+On-campus student houses to rent Guildford typically fill up quickly, making private student houses in Guildford an appealing alternative.
 Off-campus apartments in Guildford are a popular choice for students who prefer their independence.
-Whether you’re looking for private rooms, shared apartments, ensuite, non-ensuite, or studios, there’s something to match every budget and lifestyle.
+Whether you’re looking for private accommodation options, shared apartments, en-suites, non-ensuite, or studios, there’s something to match every budget and lifestyle, with varying prices depending on the type of home.

 For easy booking, amber is the best choice for your student accommodation in England.
 It has verified listings, simple search filters, and personalised help.
-They are close to major universities and popular spots for students.
+The residences are close to major universities and popular spots for students.
 Amber offers flexible leases, 24/7 support, and an easy booking process.
-This makes finding student accommodation in Guildford simple and hassle-free.
-Top properties in Guildford include Guilden Village and The Bridge.
-Student accommodation in Guildford offers the ease of being close to the city's academic and cultural hubs.
+This makes finding purpose-built student accommodation in Guildford simple and hassle-free.
+All these properties are offered by esteemed PMGs like Prestige Student Living and HFS.
+Some of the top student houses in Guildford include Guilden Village and The Bridge.
+Student housing in Guildford offers the ease of being close to the city's academic and cultural hubs.

 Finding the right place to live in Guildford can make your university experience enjoyable.
 Below is a guide to some of the best areas to live in Guildford, known for their proximity to universities and a lively student life.